 There is a growing need for STEM and Computer Science pathways in education, not only for students but also for educators.
 STEMpath provides a way to fulfill this growing need by affording educators the opportunity to take part in a graduate-level program that provides them with the competence and skills to teach STEM and computer science.

-This program is unprecedented; the combination of work-based learning through in-industry externships, coursework and professional learning centered around career literacy, information science and equity-based design thinking provides a well-rounded, well-informed perspective of computer science far beyond the traditional skills of coding and programming.
+This program is unprecedented; the combination of work-based learning through in-industry externships, coursework and professional learning focused around career literacy, information science and equity-centered design thinking provides a well-rounded, well-informed perspective of computer science far beyond the traditional skills of coding and programming.

 Are you an educator interested in applying for this unprecedented program?
 Click the button below.

 Are you interested in sponsoring STEMpath or hosting teacher interns?
 Click the button below.

 Current STEM Workforce

 Quality Teacher Shortage Hinders K-12 STEM Education